Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 Diffraction is an alternative probe to microscopy for studying the arrays, yielding direct information on correlations.
 We start by considering nonresonant scattering using an X-ray energy of \SI{690}{eV}.
 At this energy, the measurement is sensitive only to charge (electron density) correlations.
 The difference between the incident $\mathbf{k}_i$ and scattered $\mathbf{k}_f$ wave vectors, $\mathbf{Q} = \mathbf{k}_f - \mathbf{k}_i$, defines the momentum transfer.
 The scattering vector, $\mathbf{Q}$, can be decomposed into the orthogonal laboratory-frame components $Q_x$, $Q_y$, and $Q_z$ defined using the diffractometer axes.
 The $Q_x$ and $Q_y$ components correspond to the in-plane directions (with $Q_y$ aligned with the beam direction), whereas $Q_z$ represents the out-of-plane direction with respect to the sample surface.
 The specific dimensions of the mesospin islands directly determine the scattering intensity distribution in reciprocal space.
 The well-defined lateral periodicities of the array, give rise to sharp peaks in $Q_x$ and $Q_y$ but since the vertical extent of the islands is finite and not periodic, the scattered intensity manifests as rods of scattering as a function of $Q_z$ with an intensity profile resembling that of the reflectivity shown in Fig.~\ref{FigureXrays}.

 A geometric interpretation of the diffraction condition is provided by the Ewald construction (see Fig.~\ref{Ewald}).
-In our experiment, data were collected using a two-dimensional CCD detector, which effectively acts as a planar slice through the Ewald sphere and cuts through the associated intensity rods.
+In our experiment, diffraction patterns were recorded as two-dimensional CCD images at fixed incidence angle ($\theta=\ang{15}$), which sample a curved reciprocal-space slice determined by the Ewald sphere and detector plane.
+We did not perform coupled $\theta$--$2\theta$ rocking scans to integrate the full truncation-rod intensity.
 As a result, diffracted intensity is recorded at discrete pixel locations on the detector (Supplementary Fig.~\ref{Detector}).
 By combining the diffractometer geometry—including the sample-to-detector distance and angular coordinates—with the pixel positions, the detector coordinates were converted into the laboratory-frame momentum transfer vectors $\mathbf{Q}$.
 With additional knowledge of the sample periodicity, a further transformation was then applied to express the scattering data in reciprocal lattice units, enabling direct identification of the corresponding $(H,K)$ indices of the array’s reciprocal lattice (see Supplementary Information).
 After this conversion, any shifts of the recorded peak positions away from integer values of $H$ or $K$ can be attributed to uncertainties in the diffractometer angles, sample-to-detector distance, or sample orientation, all of which influence the final transformation to reciprocal lattice units \cite{Schleputz_Q_conversion2011}.